panoply/syncify/readme.md

-  -t, --theme            A comma separated list of themes -o, --output  <path>   A path value (used in download and build mode only) -h, --help,            Prints command list and some help information --clean,               Removes all output files, use with --build to clean before bundling --vsc                  Generates JSON schema spec for vscode users --dev                  Run in development mode (default) --prod                 Run in production mode
+  -t, --theme            A comma separated list of themes -o, --output  <path>   A path value (used in download and build mode only) -h, --help,            Prints command list and some help information -c, --clean,           Removes all output files, use with --build to clean before bundling --vsc                  Generates JSON schema spec for vscode users --dev                  Run in development mode (default) --prod                 Run in production mode